 The men in these relationships never feel fully engaged.
 Family is important, but the mission comes first.
 Without the mission, the family wouldn’t be.
 Now I finally see that to accomplish a successful family the focus isn’t on completing any particular objective.
 The victory happens the second you show up at home and give your family your full heart.
 Things have normalized for me.
 I’m a federal agent.
 It gives me the rush I need to feel fulfilled, and still gets me home most nights for dinner.
 My lady gives me a long leash.
 I see my four kids everyday and I get to spend the time with them that I missed while they were babies.
 I get to see them struggle with the lessons of life like I did.
 I see them developing into the men and women they will be; their personalities and talents evolving.

 I watch my sons playing baseball, they work with their team as they refine the skill-set required to run with the pack.
 I wonder if they will follow in my footsteps.
 Reflecting back to a time when my dad watched me learning the same skills, I also wonder if he thought about his time in the Marine Corps and envisioned my future when he was watching me.

-This article first appeared in The Havok Journal on 30 June, 2015.
+This first appeared in The Havok Journal June 30, 2015.